harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-26-get-the-drop-on-the-cloud-nodejs-and-azure.md

 #### Azure Tools

-In VS Code, open the command palette (`Ctrl+P`) and enter `> Azure: Sign In`.
+In VS Code, open the command palette (`Ctrl+Shift+P`) and enter `> Azure: Sign In`.
 You will be prompted to log in via a browser window.
 When complete, you will see your subscriptions listed in your Azure panel.

 ![Signing in to Azure with VS Code](https://harveyramer.com/img/log-in-to-azure-vscode.png "Signing in to Azure with VS Code")